Multidimensional Fourier series with quantum circuits: Results and discussion

 Fig. \ref{fig:fitting_2d} depicts the results of simulation for models fitting a two-dimensional Fourier series of degree $D=2$ with the Line and Parallel ansatzes.
-Since for the two-dimensional data the LA does not accomplish the d.o.f. condition, the simulation does not find suitable parameters to fit the coefficients.
-On the contrary, the parallel model approximates with high accuracy the target function with only two layers, because meets the d.o.f. requirements.
-For more details on two and three dimensional models see Ref. \cite{Gratsea2022T}.
-They discuss the effect of different quantum circuit elements on the expressibility of the considered QML models, also finding that more parametrization leads to more expressive models.
+Since for two-dimensional data, the LA does not accomplish the DOF condition, the simulation does not find suitable parameters to fit the coefficients.
+On the contrary, the parallel model approximates with high accuracy the target function with only two layers, because meets the DOF requirements.
+For more details on two and three-dimensional models see Ref. \cite{Gratsea2022T}, where expressibility is analyzed in detail.

-Taking a circuit ansatz of higher dimension $N= d^n$ could be more convenient since there are more combinations of the multi-indices of the trainable gates (which run from $1$ to $N$) that give rise to the same frequency.
-Therefore, the coefficient of the series has more contributions of the different multi-indices (see App. \ref{app:coeff} for more details).
-Besides this, in all models, the use of higher-dimensional systems provides a larger parametrizable Hilbert space (growth in $N_p$) and the capacity to generate a higher degree Fourier series $D$ with the same number of layers.
-Therefore, using higher-dimensional qudits is a potential solution to overcome resource demands.